chimera-js/vue-chimera/README.md

   ],

   chimera: {
-    // Server side prefetch will only be available for resources that has `prefetch` and `ssrPrefetch`
+    // Server side prefetch will only be available for endpoints that has `prefetch` and `ssrPrefetch`
     prefetch: 'get',

-    // Enables server side prefetch on resources
+    // Enables server side prefetch on endpoints
     // true: fetched on server
     // false: fetched on client
     // 'override': fetched on server and client (overrided by client)